julien-muke/Serverless-Web-Application-on-AWS/README.md

 ![Certificate-Manager-us-east-1](https://github.com/julien-muke/Serverless-Web-Application-on-AWS/assets/110755734/9e0029a2-159d-4d49-b7a1-bc745e70c9f0)

+NOTE: You have to wait a few minutes for the certificate is now issued.

 * Let create new record to validate the SSL/TLS certificate from Amazon.
 * Go to your AWS Certificate Manager (ACM) and click on "Create record in route 53"